cjmalloy/jasper/README.md

 and `JASPER_AUTHORITIES_CLAIM` properties.

 ## Backup / Restore
-Jasper has a built-in backup system for mod use.
-Non mods should instead replicate to a separate jasper instance.
+Jasper has a built-in backup system for mods and/or admins.
+Regular users should instead replicate to a separate jasper instance.
 In order to use the backup system, the `storage` profile must be active.

 ## Validation